-To make it easier to don and remove this side-entry vest, the shoulder straps are elongated to be able to easily slip it over your head.
-However, there are no loops, tabs, pockets, or other ways to manage these loose tails once the vest is on, and they dangle awkwardly down your front.
-And as you'd expect, the full coverage is less breathable than options with mesh back panels.
-Though the sides are open (if you don't have to tighten it all the way) and the shoulders are fairly exposed as well, both of which help mitigate the lack of breathable panels.
-Overall though, this jacket is a fairly comfortable option but lacks some of the thoughtful details found on several other models.
+The shoulder straps on the Vapor are elongated to help pull it on and off more easily.
+However, there are no loops, tabs, pockets, or other ways to manage these loose tails once the vest is on, and they dangle awkwardly in the front.
+And as you'd expect, the full coverage is also less breathable than options with mesh back panels.
+Though the sides are open, and the shoulders are fairly exposed as well, both of which help mitigate the lack of breathable panels.
+Overall, this jacket is a comfortable option but lacks some of the thoughtful extra details found on several other models.

 The Vapor features "action cut" armholes perfect for expertly wielding a paddle.
-To add to that, they've included softer material on the fronts of the arm cutouts to make it more enjoyable if your bare biceps do touch the sides of the jacket during your paddle stroke.
+To add to that, they've included softer material on the front of the arm cutouts to make it more enjoyable if your bare biceps touch the sides of the jacket during your paddle stroke.
 It's not quite as low profile as a few other vests and inflatable belts we tested, but it does a great job of staying out of your way on the water.
-Like so many other NRS vests, the Vapor also features a 6-panel design that facilitates motion even more.
+Like so many other NRS vests, the Vapor also features a 6-panel design to help facilitate motion.
 Unlike many other PFDs, the Vapor's front and back panels are each made of three separate internal foam flotation pads.
-This helps get rid of that feeling of wearing a stiff styrofoam shield and makes it much easier to flex, move, and enjoy your paddling adventure.
+This helps eliminate the feeling of wearing a stiff styrofoam shield and makes it much easier to flex, move, and enjoy your paddling adventure.

-The adjustable, secure straps are both located lower on the vest, which lets you find your perfect fit without compromising the ability to move and breathe.
-It also helps hold this vest in place even when you jump off your SUP or tip your kayak.
-And while some paddle jackets pile the back flotation behind your head to be above the seat, the Vapor maintains full coverage across the back, keeping the padding low and out of your way if you do find yourself swimming.
-Though no vest can match the freedom of an inflatable option, the combination of security and mobility the Vapor provides are among the best.
-No matter if you're on a SUP, in a canoe, or floating feet-first down the river, the Vapor keeps you safe without restricting your motion.
+The adjustable, secure straps are lower on the vest, letting you find your perfect fit without compromising your ability to move and breathe.
+This also helps hold this vest in place even when you jump off your SUP or tip your kayak.
+Some paddle jackets pile the back flotation behind your head to keep the foam line above the seat; however, the Vapor maintains full coverage across the back, keeping the padding low and out of your way if you do find yourself swimming.
+Though no vest can match the freedom of an inflatable belt option, the combination of security and mobility the Vapor provides are among the best.

 A no-nonsense paddle jacket, the Vapor fits the bill without the frill.
 It's a great jacket to wear for paddling and even a comfortable option for spending all day on your friend's speedboat.
 However, it lacks any extra features.
-It has no pockets anywhere on the vest — though previous versions of the Vapor did.
-It has no knife tab or extra loops to clip a whistle or anything.
-It does have a single loop on the top of the back panel for hanging up, but that's about it.
+It has no pockets, knife tab, or extra loops to clip a whistle.
+It does have a single loop on the top of the back panel for hanging, but that's it.
 And unlike many of its competitors, the Vapor has no strap management tabs or loops to hold loose tails out of your way.

-While most of us are used to the comfortable feeling of putting on a front-zip vest that feels just like donning a jacket, a side entry PFD can take some getting used to.
+While most of us are used to the comfortable feeling of putting on a front-zip vest, a side entry PFD can take some getting used to.
 Once you are, though, it quickly becomes fairly convenient.
-Because the buckles are on one side, it feels weirdly asymmetrical to NOT clip them, ensuring that you're always buckling yourself into this vest before hitting the water.
-The Vapor is actually more comfortable to wear tightened than hanging loose — another great way to make staying safe an unconscious habit.
+The Vapor is more comfortable to wear tightened than hanging loose — a great way to make staying safe an unconscious habit.
 This is an asset to an otherwise quite plain — but effective — paddle jacket.

 The NRS Vapor is a straightforward paddle PFD that takes away the frills and features to lower its price.
-This Best Buy Award winner is comfortable and easy to wear without inhibiting your paddling.
+This option is comfortable and easy to wear without inhibiting your paddling.
 It's not the fanciest vest we tested, but it's a simple solution that offers great performance for a lower price than many others.